olatemilode/Olatemilode/README.md

 ## 🤔 Aspirations
 - I"m aiming to grow as a junior DevOps engineer
 - I'm looking for opportunies to contrubute to projects
-- I'm looking internsip or junior roles to learn and expand my network
+- I'm looking for internship or junior roles to learn and expand my network